 A Renfe discount voucher will be sent to you with your registration confirmation.

 You can also request a voucher by emailing: email@example.com

 For international passengers, we suggest that you try to allow yourself at least a day in which to adjust to the time difference and relax after your flight before the International Society of Hip Arthroscopy 2019 ASM commences.

-Entry into Spain for stays not exceeding 90 days within a 180-day period is subject to the conditions provided for in Regulation (EU) Nº 2016/399, of the European Parliament and of the Council, of 9 March 2016 on a Union Code on the rules governing the movement of persons across borders (Schengen Borders Code)
+Entry into Spain for stays not exceeding 90 days within a 180-day period is subject to the conditions provided for in Regulation (EU) Nº 2016/399, of the European Parliament and of the Council, of 9th March 2016 on a Union Code on the rules governing the movement of persons across borders (Schengen Borders Code).

-The document must be valid for at least three months following the projected exit from the territory of the Members States, and must have been issued within the last ten years.
+The document must be valid for at least three months following the projected exit from the territory of the Member States, and must have been issued within the last ten years.
 Citizens from any State of the European Union, Switzerland, Norway, Iceland and Liechtenstein only need a valid national identity document or passport.
-Citizens from the United Kingdom and Ireland will require a passport since their countries are not members of the Schengen Area.
+Citizens from the United Kingdom and Ireland will require a passport as these countries are not members of the Schengen Area.
 In the event of a minor travelling with a national identity document, the latter must be accompanied by parental authorization.

 This is required of nationals of third countries included on the list of countries whose nationals must be in possession of a visa when crossing the external borders, unless in possession of a valid residence permit or a valid long-term visa issued by another Member State.

-At any event, entry may be refused (even with a valid passport and/or visa) at police checks for: journeys of a professional, political, scientific, sporting or religious nature or undertaken for other reasons
+At any event, entry may be refused (even with a valid passport and/or visa) at police checks for: journeys of a professional, political, scientific, sporting or religious nature, or those undertaken for other reasons.

 The presentation of any of the following documents may be required:

 1. Invitation from a company or an institution to take part in meetings, conferences, etc., of a commercial, industrial or similar nature.